-'''

-(2.1a) Who does buy something different from bonds?

-'''

-- (2.2a) Who is doing other actions with bonds except buying them? - (2.3a) Who is doing other actions except buying with something different from bonds?
+(2.1a) Who does buy financial instruments different from bonds ?
+(2.2a) Who is doing other actions with bonds except buying them?
+(2.3a) Who is doing other actions except buying with something different from bonds ?

 The PCNF consists of disjunctions of logical forms, containing two major types of literals: concepts and relations between them.
 Only concepts can be negated in our interpretation.
-Unfortunately, the number of possible interpretations of a sentence with negation grows factorially with the number of its concepts [14].
+Unfortunatelly, the number of possible interpretations of the input question with negation grows factorially with the number of its concepts [10].

-Transforming the conjuncts of the query PCNF to a set of CG: Both types of literals in the logical form are translated to CG components as concepts and relations between them respectively (similarly to the techniques proposed in [17]).
-The concept addressed by the query is translated as a universally quantified instance with morphological and syntactic features derived from the parsing results (i.e. tense of verbs and number of nouns are encoded as referents).
-So, in the forthcoming projection this concept will be "projected" to all KB concepts that have conforming referents.
-At this point every negated concept is replaced by its siblings from the type hierarchy.
-Most generally, every concept corresponding to a verb is replaced by its "antonym or complementary events"; every object is replaced by the so-called restricted universally quantified concept (see further details in section 3.2).
+Transforming the conjuncts of the query PCNF to a set of CG: Both types of literals in the logical form are translated to CG components as concepts and relations between them respectively.
+The concept addressed by the query is translated as a universally quantified instance with morphological and syntactic features derived from the parsing results (for instance we need to remember the tense of the verbs, the number of the nouns etc.).
+These features are encoded as referents.
+So, in the forthcoming projection this concept will be "projected" to all KB concepts that have compatible referents.
+At this point every negated concept is replaced by its hierarchical environment.
+Most generally, every concept corresponding to a verb is replaced by its "antonym or complementary events"; every object is replaced by the so-called restricted universally quantified concept (see further details in section 4.2).
 At the end of these transformations, we obtain a set (Ω) of CG which covers all possible readings of the input NL query.

-3.2 Searching the KB
+4.2 Searching the KB

 Extraction of CG answers is performed by projection.
-Each graph from Ω is projected to the KB.
+Each graph from \varOmega is projected to the KB.

 Processing of queries without negation or any modalities: The query PCNF consists of one conjunct only and it is translated to one conceptual graph which has a concept of a "Univ" type.
 This graph is projected to the KB.
 All resulting CG are found and a set of concepts (which were projected to the concept of "Univ" type) is retrieved from these CG.
 These concepts are the most generalized concepts that appear in graphs returned by the projection of the query to the KB.
 In order to avoid some repetitions and pre-specializations of the answer, the set of concepts is generalized by looking for all the concepts in this set that have common immediate parent.
-If the result set contains all children of a type than we replace then by this type.
+If these concepts are all the children of the common parent they are replaced with the parent.

 Fig. 2.
-A part of the type hierarchy of financial instruments will be translated to the following logical form:
+A part of the type hierarchy of financial instruments then generalized concepts (according to the part of the type hierarchy represented in Fig.2) are: